 Documentation Conventions

-The documentation site is meant to function as both a user manual and a public API reference.
-That only works if documentation changes follow consistent conventions.
+The documentation site is both a user manual for the package-root workflows and a contributor reference for unsupported owners.
+That distinction only works if documentation changes follow consistent conventions.

 Content Rules